 “Can you tell me where the administrative office is?”
 He asked me.
 His voice created sensations in me that I cannot explain.

 “Yes,” I said to him.

 “Okay…” He dragged with a confused smile.

-Realizing again, I pointed to the building.
+Realizing this again, I pointed to the building.
 He looked back at me.

 “Thank you.
 And it should be my lucky day.”
-He said to me.
+He said.

 “Why?”
 I asked him.

-Only then I realized I hadn’t asked his name.
+Only then did I realize I hadn’t asked his name.